walkingmylife-art/TENUKI/README.md

 **1.1.0**

+Setup Overhaul
+Initial setup has been fully automated.
+Pushing automation too far can create its own problems, including the risk of being treated like suspicious software, but the ideal experience is still simple: double-click once and it just works, and when you no longer need it, you can throw the whole folder into the trash.
+It was a huge amount of work, but I rebuilt the setup process from scratch to make that possible.

+Arabic Support
+Arabic support had been quietly added behind the scenes.
+I spent a lot of time thinking about right-to-left handling and related processing, but since patches already seem to exist for some environments, I decided it was still worth exposing Arabic as a selectable language for people who are fine with direct left-to-right translated output.
+Line-wrapping insertion is now disabled by default for this case.

 ## What It Is

 TENUKI receives text from external inputs such as XUnity, preprocesses it, sends it to `llama-server`, stores the local LLM translation result in its dictionary, and returns the response.